viniciusarruda/my-faster/README.md

 - [x] GPU compatibility (To start to train in a large dataset and debug)
 - [x] Fix missing number of proposals
     - Solution was add gtboxes to the set of proposals from the RPN as made in the original implementation.
+- [x] Fix DataLoader and refine code
+    - [x] Clip the annotations to the image limits.
+If there is an image which has been clipped, warns the user!
+    - [x] The limits of the annotations should be in [0, img_width/img_height) ?
+(I answered yes!) is so, np.clip(min=0, max=img_width-eps)
+    - [x] Fix getitem() -- finish this de uma vez por todas! clean and comment code, leave just the relevant stuff, solve all issues related to it
+    - [x] fix get item and balancing stuff in the two stages.
+        - [x] CHECK CALMLY AGAIN!
+        - [x] COMPARAR TBM A VISUALIZAÇÃO POIS ESTA ESQUISITA!!!
+    - [x] Check the annotations outputs drawn in the images.
-- [ ] Fix if-cases when balancing samples (there is four if-cases to fix)
+- [x] Fix if-cases when balancing samples (there is four if-cases to fix)
-- [ ] Maybe: Change format bbox to [0, 1, 2, 3, class_idx] instead of keeping it separated
 - [ ] Gerar novo baseline para comparar.
     - [ ] Uma classe
     - [ ] Duas classes